A lot of people forget that the office tower and the Boulevard Hotel were part of a grander scheme by Westfield

-Source: Anonymous.
+Source: Anon.
 1970.
 "Exciting William Street project under way".
-The Sydney Morning Herald, November 5, page unknown.
+The Sydney Morning Herald, November 5: page unknown.

 You'll notice above that the model is looking from William Street.
 Note that the Boulevard Hotel and the former Westfield Offices are at right.
 The scheme by Westfield comprised of: